INFO-201/m8-dataframes/README.md

 name <- person1[['name']]  # using double brackets and element name
 ```

 Both of these approaches are more clear, enhancing code readability (and writability, for that matter).
+For practice working with lists, see [exercise-1](exercise-1).

 ## Data Frames
 As stated above, data frames are really just lists with some additional properties that make them well suited for working with data.
 More specifically, data frames are lists in which each element is a **vector of the same length**.
 To relate this to the familiar row/column layout of a 2-dimensional table, each _vector_ in your data frame is a _column_ of your table.
 For example, consider the following table of weights and heights: